How I Live in a Tropical Paradise on $1,000 US per Month

 This article is specifically a summary of how I live comfortably and safely in Mexico on a limited budget.

 Please remember that Mexico is a very large and diverse country.
 The information you read here is based on my personal experiences, mainly here in Puerto Vallarta and the surrounding Banderas Bay beach towns.
-The only aggressive act I have witnessed in a year and a half in Puerto Vallarta was a road rage altercation initiated by an American tourist, and luckily for the ignorant gringo, did not result in anything more than a few ill words between the two parties.
+The only aggressive act I have witnessed in a year and a half in Puerto Vallarta was a road rage altercation initiated by an American tourist, and luckily for the ignorant gringo, it did not result in anything more than a few ill words between the two parties.

 I recently traveled through several towns in the states of Sinaloa and Sonora where the US State Department has Do Not Travel Advisories.
-I did not have any problems at all in these areas but I did not venture out late at night or go to any bars.
+I did not have any problems at all in these areas, but I did not venture out late at night or go to any bars.
 In Puerto Vallarta, I walk alone at all hours and feel safer here than anywhere I've lived in the United States.

 Mainly a fishing village until the 1960s, when tourism started getting a firm hold, Puerto Vallarta hasn't stopped growing since.